db47h/lex/README.md

 The implementation is similar to the [text template lexer][golex] in the Go standard library (but without using channels).
 Se also Rob Pike's talk about [combining states and actions into state functions][pike].

+This package can also be used as a toolbox for a more traditional switch-based lexer.

 See the README in the lexer package for more details.